SiteRelEnby/anduril2/README.md

     * 6H in candle mode to change candle style
     * Additional strobe mode: Fireworks mode (`USE_FIREWORK_MODE`), after lightning mode
     * On tint ramping lights, two additional strobe modes to switch and ramp between channels (after tactical strobe mode)
+  * Green LED on power-on instead of blinking main LEDs
   * Temperature aux LED mode (after voltage in the cycle)
 * Build-time configuration for some additional stuff (in its own section)
   * Using aux LEDs to display the battery voltage while the light is on.
-This is by default only enabled for lights with an RGB button but no RGB aux (e.g. K1), but can be enabled for any light by setting `USE_AUX_RGB_LEDS_WHILE_ON`.
+This is by default only enabled for lights with an RGB button but no RGB aux (e.g. K1), but can be enabled for any light by setting `USE_AUX_RGB_LEDS_WHILE_ON` in the relevant header file.
 For lights with forward facing aux, added `RGB_VOLTAGE_WHILE_ON_THRESHOLD_OFF` and `RGB_VOLTAGE_WHILE_ON_THRESHOLD_LOW` to customise when the voltage is displayed, so if this causes a problem it can be disabled at low ramp levels.
+These also come in useful as a way to mark a specific level in the ramp with a visual cue (e.g. having the LED go to high at your thermally sustainable level).
 * Use a less bzr/bizarre VCS
 * Remove reference to bad childrens' fantasy novels by a terrible person.
 Please [read another book](https://knowyourmeme.com/memes/read-another-book).